-Anna Nyström Delivered Another Sizzling Yoga Pant Pic After Instagram Begged For An Encore
+Anna Nyström Delivered Another Sizzling Yoga Pants Pic After Instagram Begged For An Encore

 “Prettiest girl,” wrote fellow fitness model Julia Baessler.

 It’s little surprise that the Swedish stunner spends so much time in yoga pants, as she has a documented passion for fitness.
-In fact, the blonde beauty even confessed in a Q+A video on Youtube that she and her boyfriend went to the gym on their second date.
+In fact, the blond beauty even confessed in a Q+A video on YouTube that she and her boyfriend went to the gym on their second date.

-Anna claimed that she thought the obstacle course at her gym would be a fun activity for the pair.
+Anna recalled that she thought the obstacle course at her gym would be a fun activity for the pair.
 The fitness fiend admitted that when her boyfriend held her hand to make sure she got through all the hoops, she knew she was falling in love.

-“Yeah, we went to the gym together and then never stopped hanging out,” agreed beau Ako Rahim.
+“Yeah, we went to the gym together and then never stopped hanging out,” agreed her beau, Ako Rahim.